Text original

 Learning outcomes

-- RA1.
-It includes the molecular mechanisms of regulation and control of metabolism, as well as the molecular bases of intercellular communication and intracellular signaling.
+- LO1.
+Understands the molecular mechanisms of regulation and control of metabolism, as well as the molecular bases of intercellular communication and intracellular signaling.

 - LO3.
-Globally evaluates the learning processes carried out in accordance with the plans and objectives set out and establishes individual improvement measures.
+Evaluates globally the learning processes carried out in accordance with the plans and objectives set and establishes individual improvement measures.

 - LO4.
-Acquire and demonstrate advanced knowledge of the theoretical and practical aspects of work methodology in the field of biomedicine.
+Acquires and demonstrates advanced knowledge of the theoretical and practical aspects of work methodology in the field of biomedicine.

 General skills